GDPMDS

 Once you have implemented the QMS, you can contact a certification body to perform a certification audit.

-If you have passed the certification body audit, you will be issued a GDPMDS certificate.
+If you have passed the Conformity Assessment Body audit, you will be issued a SS620:2016 GDPMDS certificate.
 You can go on line at HSA website to apply for the Importer Licence and Wholesaler Licence.

 Medical Device Regulatory Timelines